MaximilianSti/dexom_python/README.md

 These are the different functions which are available for context-specific network extraction

+### apply_gpr
+The `gpr_rules.py` script can be used to transform gene expression data into reaction weights, for a limited selection of models.
+It uses the gene identifiers and gene-protein-reaction rules present in the model to connect the genes and reactions.
+By default, continuous gene expression values/weights will be transformed into continuous reaction weights.
+Using the `--convert` flag will instead create semi-quantitative reaction weights with values in {-1, 0, 1}.
+By default, the proportion of these three weights will be {25%, 50%, 25%}.

 ### iMAT
 `imat.py` contains a modified version of the iMAT algorithm as defined by [(Shlomi et al. 2008)](https://pubmed.ncbi.nlm.nih.gov/18711341/).
 The main inputs of this algorithm are a model file, which must be supplied in a cobrapy-compatible format (SBML, JSON or MAT), and a reaction_weight file in which each reaction is attributed a score.
 These reaction weights must be determined prior to launching imat, using the GPR rules present in the metabolic model.
-The `gpr_rules.py` script can be used to transform gene expression data into reaction weights for a selection of models, using the gene identifiers present in the model to connect the genes and reactions.
-By default, continuous gene weights will be transformed into continuous reaction weights.
-Using the `--convert` flag will instead create semi-quantitative reaction weights with values in [-1, 0, 1]

 The remaining inputs of imat are:
 - `epsilon`: the activation threshold of reactions with weight > 0